openfun/jitsi-box/staging/README.md

 ## docker-compose
 We define 3 services in the [docker-compose](./docker-compose.yml) file:
 - the [web server container](../box-ui/README.md), based on the `Nginx` official image, listening on ports `80` and `443` and serving the static frontend files
-- the [certbot container](https://hub.docker.com/r/certbot/certbot), generating the SSL certificates
+- the [certbot container](https://hub.docker.com/r/certbot/certbot), used to generate the SSL certificates
-- the [marsha-mimicking backend container](##Marsha-mimicking), retrieving a Jitsi room link
+- the [marsha-mimicking backend container](##Marsha-mimicking), used to retrieve a Jitsi room link

-The `Nginx` container looks for its configuration in a [conf folder](./docker-data/nginx-conf), and shares two folders with the `Certbot` container, where the SSL certificates are stored.
+The `Nginx` container looks for its configuration in a [conf folder](./docker-data/nginx-conf), and shares two other folders with the `Certbot` container, where the SSL certificates are stored.

 ## docker-data
-Here are stored the nginx configuration and the SSL certificates.
+Here are stored the `Nginx` configuration and the SSL certificates.
 The certs are not added to the git repository for security reasons.

 Unfortunately, this has a drawback: we cannot simply launch the `docker-compose up` command, as the `Nginx` container will fail because of the missing certificates.
 We therefore need to use the [init-letsencrypt.sh](./init-letsencrypt.sh) script.

 ## init-letsencrypt.sh
-This script gets recommended TLS parameters, generate dummy certificates, launches the `Nginx` container (which does not fail anymore because of the presence of the dummy certs), delete these dummy certs and use the certbot image to generate the good certificates.
+This script gets recommended TLS parameters, generates dummy certificates, launches the `Nginx` container (which does not fail anymore because of the presence of the dummy certs), delete these dummy certs and use the `Certbot` image to generate the good certificates.

 # Deploying